Agoric/documentation/main/guides/orchestration/orchestration-basics/contract.md

 ### `makeAccount` Function

 This function creates an account on a specified Cosmos chain.
 This function not only creates the account but also returns a continuing offer that allows the user to perform further actions like delegation, rewards withdrawl, and transfers.
 Here are the parameters of this function:

 - `orch`: An Orchestrator instance parameter represents an instance of the `Orchestrator`, a powerful abstraction that manages interactions with the blockchain.
 It provides methods to interact with different chains, create accounts, and fetch chain information.

 - `_ctx`: Unused context object
 - `seat`: A `ZCFSeat` instance.
 It holds a proposal object corresponding to the current offer.
-- `offerArgs`: An object containing `chainName` (that identifies the chain the orchestration account should be created on) and `denom`.
+- `offerArgs`: An object containing `chainName` (that identifies the chain the Orchestration account should be created on) and `denom`.

 The function validates the `offerArgs` to ensure it contains a `chainName`, retrieves the specified chain using `orch`, creates an account on the chain using `chain.makeAccount()`, and returns the account as a continuing offer.
 Below is the code of `makeAccount` after removing some debug information logging code.

 ```js
 mustMatch(offerArgs, M.splitRecord({ chainName: M.string() }));